qmlcode/qml/docs/source/installation.rst

 Note on Apple/Mac support:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Installing QML requires a Fortran compiler.
-On Darwin you can install it
+On MacOS you can install it
 using ``brew``:

 .. code:: bash